 In addition to performing, Dr. McNamara also actively pursues the commission and performance of new works such as her commission of Roy Magnuson’s “through the night, dark and drear,” Carson Cooman’s Sonata for Flugelhorn and Piano and the adaptation of Kevin McKee’s A Winter’s Night.
 She is also very active as a clinician and educator giving many university and high school masterclasses each year.
-Anne has taught on faculty for the University of Kentucky Summer Trumpet Institute.
+Anne taught as faculty for the University of Kentucky Summer Trumpet Institute.
 She also regularly presents and performs at the International Trumpet Guild Conference and the International Women’s Brass Conference.
 In 2016 Dr. McNamara was the music faculty member for the prestigious Governor’s Scholars Program at their Morehead campus.
 She is also actively involved in the International Trumpet Guild and serves as the chair of the I.T.G.
 Young Artist Award Committee.

 Dr. McNamara earned a BM in Music Education and a Jazz Studies minor from James Madison University, a MM in Trumpet Performance from the University of Illinois at Urbana-Champaign, and a DMA in Trumpet Performance from the University of Maryland.
 Her primary trumpet teachers include Chris Gekker, Steve Hendrickson, Dr. Michael Ewald, Ronald Romm, Tito Carrillo, and Jim Kluesner.
 Dr. McNamara is a Yamaha Performing Artist.